anushasarraf/First_LLM_RAG/README.md

 ### Feeding data:
 Copy the API endpoint and application tokens and paste in the corresponding fields in ERD

+### Run the program:
+Use the play button to build the program
+Click on playground button to launch chatbot

 ## Dependencies:
 Langflow